 Any Councilmember, as a matter of personal privilege, may speak no more than 10 minutes under new business concerning a matter outside of a legislative meeting that may affect the Council collectively, its rights, its dignity, or the integrity of its proceedings, or the rights, reputation, or conduct of its individual members in their representative capacities only.

-334. POINT OF ORDER.

-A point of order is made when a Member raises the question to the Chairman, and seeks a determination by the Chairman, as to whether there has been a breach of order or Council Rule.
-A point of order is not debatable unless the Chairman permits debate.
-If the Chairman permits debate on a point of order, the Chairman may limit debate.

-335. APPEAL.
+334. APPEAL.

 An appeal may be made from any decision of the Chairman.
 A Councilmember shall state the basis for appealing a decision, to which the Chairman may respond.
 An appeal from a decision of the Chairman must be made promptly and before other business has intervened.
 A majority or tie vote of the Members present and voting on the question (whether the decision of the Chairman shall be sustained) sustains the decision.
-An appeal is not debatable; provided, that the Chairman may explain the basis for his or her decision.
+An appeal is not debatable; provided, that the Chairman may explain the basis for the Chairman’s decision.

+335. POINT OF ORDER.

+A point of order is made when a Member raises the question to the Chairman, and seeks a determination by the Chairman, as to whether there has been a breach of order or Council Rule.
+A point of order is not debatable unless the Chairman permits debate.
+If the Chairman permits debate on a point of order, the Chairman may limit debate.

 336. PARLIMENTARY INQUIRY.